gilzow/coding-standards/How to edit host file on OSX.md

 15. If for some reason you are still going to the copy of the site on WH, you might need to flush your cache.
 Back in Terminal, type in: `sudo dscacheutil -flushcache`
 16. Press **Enter**
 17. Type in your password and press **Enter**, if prompted
 18. Hard refresh your browser.
 If you are *still* not seeing the vagrant copy, it's possible your browser has cached the dns entry and is stubbornly refusing to let it go.
+See [How to reset browser DNS Cache](How%20to%20flush%20browser%20DNS%20cache)